spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 2. Check the internet connectivity from within the gateway installer VM.
 Ensure that no network issues or firewall restrictions are blocking the connection.

-3. Suppose the gateway installer VM does not have outbound internet access.
-In that case, you can either provision the gateway installer VM in a network that supports outbound connectivity or fix the firewall rules of the existing network.
+3. If the gateway installer VM does not have outbound internet access.
+Either provision the gateway installer VM in a network that supports outbound connectivity, or fix the firewall rules of the existing network to allow outbound internet access for the gateway installer.
 <br />

-# Scenario - No Route to the Kube API Server
+# Scenario - No Route to the Kubernetes API Server

-While deploying the cloud gateway cluster, the Palette events display the `No route to host` error.
+While deploying the cloud gateway cluster, if events logs display the error message `No route to host.`

-The error indicates an issue with the PCG cluster nodes attempting to connect to the Kube API server.
+The error indicates an issue with the PCG cluster nodes attempting to connect to the cluster's Kubernetes API server.
 This issue can occur due to improper networking configuration or an error in the cloud-init process.
 <br />

 ## Debug Steps